-Rap and Hip-Hop styles became popular with the advent of samples and computer-based loops dominating the musical landscape.
+Rap and Hip-Hop styles became popular with samples and computer-based loops dominating the musical landscape.
 Clearly designed to send a message or tell a story, often of repression or social inequity, the lyrics were cleverly woven around a strong bass/drum beat.
-Just as Rock and Roll was when it became popular initially, this was and remains protest music, primarily developed by Black poets and producers.
+Like Rock and Roll was when it became popular initially, Hip-Hop remains protest music, primarily developed by Black poets and producers.
 Some artists created music with layers of melodic lines using synthesized sounds in simple repeated patterns.
 A few early pioneers of these genres who employed multiple lines and more than one vocal part are listed below.
 See the Materials section for examples.

 Nas and Puff Daddy collaborated in 1999 on Hate Me Now to create a rich texture and interactive vocal parts.
 Also in 1999 Dr. Dre, Eminem, and Hittman teamed up to deliver Forgot About Dre.
 The Game and 50 Cent got together to produce Hate It or Love It in a similar fashion, released in 2005.
 These examples show a layered approach by influential rap performers in collaborations representative of the style.